Suzie Stapleton: Other projects

+Stapleton also arranged two tracks that would become On The Other Side performed by Nick Cave & Debbie Harry, and I Was Ashamed performed by Pam Hogg, Youth, and Warren Ellis.
+Both came from live recordings of Gun Club songs (The Great Divide and Emily’s Changed respectively) that were discovered with alternate lyrics being performed.
+Grove asked Stapleton to take the alternate lyrics and create something new from them which were then recorded by the other performers.
+Stapleton also recorded her own interpretation of ‘Secret Fires’ alongside Duke Garwood, and appears on backing vocals on Alejandro Escovedo’s Death To Texas.

-Stapleton performs backing vocals on two albums by Lydia Lunch & Cypress Grove, a split release with Spiritual Front called "Twin Horses" in 2015 and "Under The Covers" which was released in 2017.
+Stapleton performs backing vocals on two albums by Lydia Lunch & Cypress Grove, a split release with Spiritual Front called Twin Horses in 2015 and Under the Covers which was released in 2017.
 On this album Lunch & Grove cover songs by artists not usually associated with the no-wave icon.
 Stapleton performs backing vocals on their covers of Tom Petty, Allman Brothers, Hank Williams Jr, and Low.

-Stapleton collaborated further with Crippled Black Phoenix in 2020 contributing guest vocals and guitar on their album 'Ellengæst' which was released on Season Of Mist.
+Stapleton collaborated further with Crippled Black Phoenix in 2020 contributing guest vocals and guitar on their album Ellengæst which was released on Season of Mist.